opitzconsulting/uitest.js/README.md

 * The page to be tested must be loaded from the same domain as the test code.
 * All scripts in the page must either be loaded from the same domain as the page or accessible via the internet.
+* Forms that reload the page using HTTP POSTs are not yet supports (see the Multi Page Feature below).

 ## Samples